avinashs15/gitHub/README.md

 Test Flow
-  Login with a valid github user
+  ---Login with a valid github user

-  create an empty repositiry and add readme.md
+  ---create an empty repositiry and add readme.md

-  verify that the repository is created
+  ---verify that the repository is created

-  Delete the repository
+  ---Delete the repository

-  verify if the repository is deleted
+  ---verify if the repository is deleted

-  log out
+  ---log out

 Prerequisite (NPM, Nodejs and chrome is installed)